-2.1.1 Tap Water Violations The percent of community water systems meeting current standards for microbial and chemical contamination is high and has not changed significantly.
+1.1.1 Public Water Supply Violations The percent of community water systems meeting current standards for microbial and chemical contamination is high and has not changed significantly.
 While the standards for known contaminants are met consistently, there are many potential contaminants that are unknown or untested for, such as traces of pharmaceuticals or suspected endocrine disrupters.
-A comprehensive statewide indicator would have to incorporate water quality data for well water, such as the percentage of private wells that meet all primary MCLs (maximum contaminant levels) Figure 2.1.1.1 Percentage of Community Water Systems in Compliance with Federal and State Drinking Water Quality Requirements
+A comprehensive statewide indicator would have to incorporate water quality data for well water, however, private well testing data is not publically available.
+Figure 2.1.1.1 Percentage of Community Water Systems in Compliance with Federal and State Drinking Water Quality Requirements

-Source: NJ Department of Health, NJ State Health Assessment Data, Environmental Public Health Tracking Indicator Report, Community Water Systems Compliance https://www26.state.nj.us/doh-shad/indicator/view_numbers/DrinkingWater.YearStd.html
+Source: NJ Department of Health, NJ State Health Assessment Data, Environmental Public Health Tracking Indicator Report, Community Water Systems Compliance https://www26.state.nj.us/doh-shad/indicator/view_numbers/DrinkingWater.YearStd.html New indicator in 2016: